malach-it/vc-decentralized-status/SPECIFICATION.md

 #### Example
 ```
-wpfDjsKrwrkSw4wDAA~3a479fde
+BiwBG3EYQhLDjAMA~2f0f96b9
 ```

 ### 3.2 Status information

-The status information, as the first part of status tokens, is encoded to store a low-weighted payload that contains the iat and the token time to live.
+The status information, as the first part of status tokens, is encoded to store a low-weighted payload that contains the iat and the status token time to live.
 It helps to resolve the status contained in the derived token.
 Not being part of token verification algorithm, this part contains information about when the token was issued.
 The contained information is stored in a binary format and URL-safe base 64 encoded.

 ```
 <iat>{4}<binary encode Time To Live>{4}
 ```

-The iat may be a 7 bytes long and binary encoded.
+The iat may be 7 bytes long and binary encoded.
 The time to live may also be padded binary encoded integer to save storage.
 Those parts may be concatenated to form the status information.

 ### 3.1 Derived Status
 ![Status derivation](https://raw.githubusercontent.com/malach-it/vc-decentralized-status/main/images/non-opaque-salt.png)